On tour in Europe, Xi Jinping heads to friendly territory in the East

 Many of the high hopes held across central and eastern Europe for a Chinese money bonanza have also been dashed.

-So when Xi returned to the region this week, after a visit to France, he headed to Serbia, arriving Tuesday night before moving later that week to Hungary, two countries whose long-serving authoritarian leaders still offer a refuge for China in increasingly turbulent political and economic waters.
+So when Xi returned to the region this week, following a visit to France, he headed to Serbia, arriving Tuesday night before moving later that week to Hungary, two countries whose long-serving authoritarian leaders still offer a refuge for China in increasingly turbulent political and economic waters.

 “Czechs, Poles and almost everyone else are really angry at China because of the war,” said Tamas Matura, a foreign affairs academic at Budapest’s Corvinus University.